PostHog/posthog.com/contents/blog/posthog-vs-hotjar.md

 PostHog has simple and transparent pricing based on the usage – every features is available on the Paid plan.
 It’s free to get started and completely free for the first 15,000 sessions and 1 million events captured every month.

-After this free monthly allowance you'll pay from $0.005/recording and $0.00045/event, with charges decreasing the more you use.
+After this free monthly allowance you'll pay from $0.005/replay and $0.00045/event, with charges decreasing the more you use.
 Volume, non-profit and [startup discounts](/startups) are available upon request, and we recommend trying [our pricing calculator](/pricing) to estimate your pricing.

 ### Do Hotjar and PostHog offer free trials?

 Hotjar offers a free tier, called Hotjar Basic.
-This version is limited in scope, supporting only 35 daily recordings and limited feature access.
+This version is limited in scope, supporting only 35 daily replays and limited feature access.

 With PostHog, it’s free to get started, and all users get their first 1 million events and 15,000 sessions for free, every month.
 There are no other restrictions and billing limits can be used to keep usage beneath this allowance, enabling you to use PostHog for free indefinitely.